 My research focuses on the association between socioeconomic-demographic characteristics and mental health in children and adolescents in Sweden and Norway.

-I received my MA in Education from Birmingham University, UK in 2003 and MSc in Sociological Demography from Stockholm University in 2009.
-I obtained my PhD in Sociological Demography from Stockholm University in 2014 with the thesis on Women’s Employment and Fertility Change in South Korea.
+I received MA in Education from Birmingham University, UK in 2003 and MSc in Sociological Demography from Stockholm University in 2009.
+I obtained PhD in Sociological Demography from Stockholm University in 2014 with the thesis on Women’s Employment and Fertility Change in South Korea.

 During 2014-2015, I worked as a research fellow at Stockholm University Linnaeus Center on Social Policy and Family Dynamics in Europe, researching on fathers’ uptake of parental leave in Sweden, as well as life-course transitions in China.
 During 2016-2017, I worked as a postdoctoral researcher at the Center for Demographic Research, Université catholique de Louvain in Belgium (co-funded by the Marie Curie Actions of European Commission), conducting research on social policy, family formation and family disruption in China.